zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Robin: I’ve always wanted to own an ice cream shop.

 Andy: An ice cream shop in Alaska?
-You might want t o rethink that business plan.
+You might want to rethink that business plan.

 [end of dialogue]

 Andy begins our dialogue by saying to Robin, “I can ’t believe you’re really selling up.”
 “To sell up” is a two-word phrasal verb meanin g to sell most of what you own with the plan of moving to another city or another place.
-Usually we use this phrasal verb in talking about a business that is se lling its assets – what it owns – in order to move to a new place or perhaps simply t o go out of business.
+Usually we use this phrasal verb in talking about a business that is se lling its assets – what it owns – in order to move to a new place or perhaps simply to go out of business.

 Andy says, “I thought you’d stick it out for anothe r year.”
 The expression “to stick (stick) it out (out)” means to continue doing somet hing even though it is very difficult, even though there are a lot of challenge s and problems.
 “To stick it out” means to persist to continue working on something o r doing something, even when it is difficult.

 Robin says, “Business has been slow for three years  running.”
 When we say “business has been slow,” we mean that we haven’t b een making very much money.
 The business is not doing very well.
 Now, od dly enough, if the business is doing well, we don’t say, “Business has been run ning fast.”
 We only say, “Business has been running slow,” if the business h as been unsuccessful.
 If a business is successful, we’d probably say something  like, “It’s been going great.”

 Robin says that “business has been slow for three y ears running,” meaning three years in a row – consecutively, one after the other .
 She says, “I can’t count on things to pick up anytime soon.”
 “To count on” some thing means to depend on something, to rely on something.
 “To pick up” here as a phrasal verb means to increase in speed or pace.
-In this case, it means t o be making more money.
+In this case, it means to be making more money.
 If business is picking up, you’re getting more busines s.

 Robin says, “I’m selling this business now before it’s completely worthless.”
 If something is “worthless” (worthless), it means it h as no value.
 It is not worth any money.
 Andy says, “You should get a good price with  all that equipment and inventory.”
 Andy says Robin should get a good price , meaning that she’ll get a lot